global-testing/inclusive-language-checker-global/README.md

-# inclusive-language-checker
+# inclusive-language-checker-global
-This repo is meant to be used for testing the inclusive language checker for commit messages.
+This repo is where the Inclusive Language Checker will live, SonarCloud is currently being added to this.